hufihaf/Markdown-Mindmaps/RelationalDatabases.md

 | **Community/Support** | Strong open-source community      | Massive community               | Minimal                    |

-## SQL: Structured Query Language
-- What is CRUD?

 ## Database Architecture
 - What are the main components of a database architecture?

-- What roles do the SQL engine, parser, optimizer, and executor play?
-- What is the function of the storage engine and buffer pool?
+- What are single-tier, two-tier, and three-tier architectures?
-- How do single-tier, two-tier, and three-tier architectures differ?
+- How do
 ## Normalization & Data Integrity
 - What are the different normal forms (1NF, 2NF, 3NF, BCNF)?

 - Why is normalization important?
 - What types of constraints can be applied to a table?
-## Indexes, Views, and Transactions
-- What are the different types of indexes?

-- How do views work and when should you use them?
-- What are transactions and what are the ACID properties?
-## Security and Permissions
+## Security and Backups
 - How do user roles and permissions work in an RDBMS?

-- What are the SQL commands to grant or revoke permissions?
+- What are the different types of backups?
+- What is the difference between logical and physical backups?
-- What methods are used to secure data at-rest and in-transit?
+- What are common replication strategies?
+- How do you ensure high availability?
 ## Performance Tuning & Optimization
 - How do you analyze and optimize SQL queries?

 - What is the purpose of EXPLAIN/EXPLAIN ANALYZE?
 - What is table partitioning and vacuuming?
-## Backups, Recovery & Replication
-- What are the different types of backups?

-- What is the difference between logical and physical backups?
-- What are common replication strategies?
-- How do you ensure high availability?
 ## Data Engineering Considerations
 - What is an ETL pipeline and how is it implemented?